chancollin5101/hack-the-valley-frontend/README.md

-# SmartFit 🚀
+# 🚀 SmartFit 🥗

-A React Native Dieting App that uses Machine Learning to record users' macros through their camera lenses.
-Check out live demo on [App Store](https://play.google.com/store/apps/details?id=com.reactnativestarter.lite), [Google Play](https://play.google.com/store/apps/details?id=com.reactnativestarter.app).
+A React Native dieting app that uses Machine Learning to identify the food and record users' macros.

 ## Getting Started